robb-j/r0b-home/content/projects/deconf.md

 The backend library, [@openlab/deconf-api-toolkit](https://www.npmjs.com/package/@openlab/deconf-api-toolkit), bundles up the Node.js logic for registration, attendance and conference information.

-{% figure images[5].src, 'The MozFest Plaza, reimagined from the Climate:Red atrium with more widgets' %}

-MozFest 2021 was then written using these deconf libraries.
+MozFest 2021 was then written using these libraries.
 This took the learnings from Climate:Red and allowed them to be used for Mozilla's first virtual conference.

 ### Planet:Red